-The Chattanooga women's oral histories collection contains interviews regarding the history of women in Chattanooga, Tennessee recorded in 2016.
+This collection contains interviews regarding the history of women in Chattanooga, Tennessee recorded from 2016 to 2019.
 The interviews document a wide breadth of local history ranging from race relations and education to women in the workforce and family life.

 Conditions Governing Access

-The Chattanooga women's oral histories collection is open for research.
+This collection is open for research.

 Conditions Governing Use

 The copyright status of this collection has not been evaluated.

 The Chattanooga Women’s Oral History Project is a collaborative initiative coordinated by the City of Chattanooga Mayor's Council for Women History Subcommittee with technical support from the University of Tennessee at Chattanooga to document unique, diverse, and understudied aspects of local history by developing an open data set of linguistic material, sound recordings, and transcripts.